 The National Final

-The 20 best teams from the Regional Events will meet at our National Final in Buckminster, Grantham.
+The 20 top scoring teams from the Regional Events will meet at our National Final in Buckminster, Grantham.
 Similar to the Regional Events, you and your team will launch your rocket and if you win, well then you can start packing your suitcase as you’ll be going to Paris to compete in the International Finals!
 More information on the National Finals will follow in due course.
 Watch the 2017 National Final video here.

 The International Finals